Passages · Matthew 5:3-12

 5:3 Blessed are the poor in spirit: for theirs is the kingdom of heaven.
 5:4 Blessed are they that mourn: for they shall be comforted.
 5:5 Blessed are the meek: for they shall inherit the earth.
 5:6 Blessed are they which do hunger and thirst after righteousness: for they shall be filled.
 5:7 Blessed are the merciful: for they shall obtain mercy.
 5:8 Blessed are the pure in heart: for they shall see God.
 5:9 Blessed are the peacemakers: for they shall be called the children of God.
 5:10 Blessed are they which are persecuted for righteousness’ sake: for theirs is the kingdom of heaven.
 5:11 Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.
 5:12 Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you.

-The Beatitudes open the Sermon on the Mount, Matthew's first and longest discourse.
-Jesus has gone up a mountain — the setting deliberately echoes Moses at Sinai — sat down in the posture of a teacher, and begun with eight declarations about who stands in the place of God's favor.
+The Beatitudes open the Sermon on the Mount, the first long teaching in Matthew.
+Jesus goes up a mountain — as Moses once did — sits down in the posture of a teacher, and makes eight declarations about who stands in God's favor.
 "Blessed are the meek" is the third.
-The word the WEB translates "the gentle" is the one most English readers know as "meek," and it is carrying far more history than either English word suggests.
+The WEB translates the word "gentle"; most readers know it as "meek."

-"Inherit the earth" (5:5) — in Psalm 37 the promise is concrete: the land the wicked are about to lose.
-Jesus lifts the promise out of its land-inheritance setting and places it in the kingdom frame the Beatitudes build — the same reversal, now cosmic in scope.
+"Inherit the earth" (5:5) — in Psalm 37 the promise was concrete: the land the wicked were about to lose.
+Jesus sets the same promise inside the kingdom the Beatitudes announce — the same reversal, now as wide as creation.

 Start your 7-day free trial →$7.99/month (early access) · cancel anytime